 Want to get the full picture?
-Before reading this why not start with my article: My 5: Shanghai French Concession Part I.
+Before reading this why not start with my article: Shanghai French Concession Part I.

 March 2019.
 The park was packed with groups of men playing cards that afternoon.
 These fiercely competitive games drew in plenty of spectators, some of whom were placing bets between themselves on the likely winner.
 My presence watching these games, whilst not exactly welcomed, was at least accepted with the occasional solemn nod.

 March 2019.
 Back on the walking route and it wasn’t long before I came across the sleek Shanghai Symphony Orchestra Hall on Fuxing Zhong Lou.
 It’s a 1200 capacity venue where Shanghai’s finest musicians come together for performances.
 Performances need to be booked online and are usually sold out well ahead of time: https://www.smartticket.cn/venues/shanghai_symphony_orchestra_hall

 The iron railing-clad approach introduces a wall of fame style overview of the orchestra’s most revered members.

 March 2019.
 Shanghai’s French Concession has some of the city’s best craft beer bars.
 One of these is Boxing Cat Brewery, where the drinks menu includes such tantalizing options as Money Shot Cream Ale and Breast Wishes Milk Stout.
 The menu isn’t too shabby either, with monster burgers, American BBQ and a selection of Mexican dishes.

 Further down on Fuxing Middle Road, I passed a a row of Spanish style colonial houses and an imposing old apartment block that looked like something out of Rosemary’s Baby.